Could these eight lifestyle habits be compromising your health?

 Bowen Therapy is also very good at relaxing the body by activating the parasympathetic nervous system, which stimulates digestion, recovery and repair, and halts the secretion of the stress hormones adrenaline and cortisol.

 As water is necessary to wash acid wastes from the body’s tissues, insufficient intake of water can be another cause of acidosis.
 The type and amount of water consumed can be critical in maintaining proper pH balance in the body.
-Water should be filtered to remove chlorine, heavy metals, inorganic chemicals, pesticides, bacteria and remnants of corrosive, sludgy piping.
+Water should be filtered to remove chlorine, ammonia, heavy metals, inorganic chemicals, pesticides, bacteria and remnants of corrosive, sludgy piping.

 Reverse osmosis is a very popular and effective method of filtering tap water in your home.
 The caveat though, is that the membranes used in reverse osmosis are so fine that they also filter out all of the beneficial alkaline minerals leaving the water slightly acidic (pH of 6.5 rather than a neutral 7.0).
 If you are endeavouring to bring your body back into pH balance, it is important that a re-alkalising/mineralising filter be added to your reverse osmosis system.

-Alcohol, coffee, tea and sweetened drinks should not be used as a substitute for water.
+Lastly, alcohol, coffee, tea and sweetened drinks should not be used as a substitute for water.
 Alcohol, caffeine and sugar all make the body more acidic and further dehydrated.

 Moderate exercise is alkalising to the body for many reasons.
 It increases the oxygen flow in the blood, tissues and organs, and stimulates the burning and elimination of acid wastes from the body.
 Exercising past the point of exhaustion though can create acidity due to lactic acid build-up.
 On the other hand lack of exercise can contribute to the accumulation of acids in the body.